 - Desktop/mobile Page Speed Goal: 50+ Desktop, 25+ Mobile

-This metric is based on the Google Pagespeed Insights Tool, and is a critical UX factor affecting multiple outcomes.
+This metric is based on the Google Pagespeed Insights Tool, and is a critical UX (user experience) factor affecting multiple outcomes.
 Page load speed affects ad viewability, deeper site visits, visitor satisfaction, and bounce rates.
-Page speed is also a critical factor in search engine rankings, increasing exposure for publisher content to reach more visitors.
+Page speed is also a critical factor in Google search engine rankings, increasing exposure for publisher content to reach more visitors.

-The report closes with an emphasis on the importance of understanding the key KPIs that measure monetization, funnel conversions, and subscriber retention.
+The report closes with an emphasis on the importance of understanding the key KPIs that measure visitor monetization, funnel conversions, and subscriber retention.
 The authors note that the process of benchmarking itself led to growth for all participants, regardless of their maturity level at the onset.